 Looking for an all-through school with an international curriculum that’s rooted in American standards, champions innovation, offers multiple graduating paths, and has a strong world language programme?
 Well, Stamford American International School (SAIS) may just tick all the boxes.

 The school enrols children aged 18 months through to 18 years across its two campuses – the Early Learning Village in Serangoon and the main campus for Grade 1-12 in the central district of Toa Payoh.
-The brand-new early years’ centre has been designed and developed exclusively for little people.
+The early years’ centre has been designed and developed exclusively for little people.
 Shared with Australian International School, another Cognita school, The Village is described as the largest pre-school campus in the world.
 The campuses are located just 10 minutes apart, and a shuttle bus service runs between the two sites.

 The school says: “We’re one school across two campuses and the Early Learning Village is an extension of what we have here.
 For example, Pre-K will visit the campus here for different events, our older students act as mentors, and we hold annual events such as the International Fiesta on both campuses.”